filetrust/Glasswall-Security-Policies/policies/Policy27.md

 ### 1.0 Overview

 The engineering teams needs realistic data files for a number of reasons.
-Because of the nature of the companies products some of these files are malicious.
+Due to the nature of the company's products some of these files are malicious.
 Also our customers provide data for support cases that may also be malicious and/or confidential.
 In addition to creating specific test data some data is periodically scraped from the internet or acquired from other sources.
-A policy is therefore needed to govern the aquiistion, storage and destruction of test data.
+A policy is therefore needed to govern the acquisition, storage and destruction of test data.

 ### 2.0 Purpose

-The purpose of this policy is to specify the company&#39;s guidelines for aqcuiring, storing and deletion of test data.
+The purpose of this policy is to specify the company&#39;s guidelines for acquiring, storing and deletion of test data.

 ### 3.0 Scope